meetzaveri/elite-async/README.md

 ## Want to contribute
-- Take out pull from development branch
+- Take out pull from development branch and start hacking

 ## Inspiration
 I know callbacks were the wizards behind this, I just need to figure out what's behind the curtain.
 So I started with pure vanilla JS to crack it up.